Teraku/PD2WeaponPickup/README.md

 Adds the ability to pick up weapons from dead enemies in PAYDAY 2.

 # Credits
 Coding by me.
-Weapon swap library by kwhali on UnknownCheats.

 Thanks to SC for finding out the weapons used by certain enemies.

+A huge thanks to kwhali on UnknownCheats.
+Without his weapon swap library, this mod would not exist.